sitegeist/Sitegeist.Excalibur/README.md

 }
 ```

-After applying this prototype, the Sitegeist.Excalibur runtime will automaically discover your component on the page and initialize the associated javascript on it.
+After applying this prototype, the Sitegeist.Excalibur runtime will automatically discover your component on the page and initialize the associated javascript on it.

 Therefore, your javascript **must** always export a function like this: